-Even though he is a caricature of many business leaders, it is still astounding to me that in many well known and successful companies we still find ‘Brentitus’ sweeping the board rooms and plush offices up and down the country.
+Even though he is a caricature of many business leaders, it is still astounding that in many well known and successful companies we still find ‘Brentitus’ sweeping the board rooms and plush offices up and down the country.

 Humility – the quality of having a modest or low view of one’s importance

 Humility is something that is almost impossible to learn but is one of the major factors in influence and inspiration.
-We all want to be led by someone who knows that we are the most important element within the whole process of succeeding and they will inspires us to find our best selves.
+We all want to be led by someone who knows that we are the most important element within the whole process of succeeding and they will inspire us to find our best selves.
 Gone are the days of shouting and screaming orders – thank goodness.
 Bullying in the workplace has surely had its day.
 Today is more about empowering others to achieve and grow plus understanding that employee engagement is more important than ever.

 Visionary – thinking about or planning the future with imagination or wisdom.

 New age leadership needs people to know where the organisation is going today, this month, this year and beyond.
 They need to be able to bring this vision to life in the form of a mission or purpose plus a simple set of strategic actions that everyone can relate to and feel compelled to deliver in each and every moment.
 Put aside tasks and lists.
 We need to be outcome focused and action orientated.
 Lets make company culture at the forefront of our thinking.

 Employees need to believe in something and someone.
 They don’t come to work simply to do a job.
 They enjoy being connected to something that has a purpose.
 They like friendships that are formed and the colleagues they share their purpose with.
 And they demand a level of flexibility in their working practices.
 Smart leaders create movements – not jobs.
 They encourage cultures of learning – not outdated training courses where in the first week we are crammed together in a over heated box and disengaged within the first 20 mins.